timmy-quinn/led-matrix/03_class_notes/class_4_led_grid/excercise_2_columns.md

 void setGridPixel(int row, int col, int color) {
     /*
-    * Use the function you wrote in excercise 1
+    * Write a function that takes in a row and column, then sets the
+    * corresponding pixel.
     */
 }